-10years after Steve Jobs announced the original iPhone with the “One more thing” line, Tim Cook did the same in the new Steve Jobs Theatre to announce iPhone X (Ten). iPhone X is the culmination of a decade of technology changes and adaptations and it looks to shape the decade ahead.
+10years after Steve Jobs announced the original iPhone with the “One more thing” line, Tim Cook did the same in the new Steve Jobs Theatre to announce (Ten). iPhone X is the culmination of a decade of technology changes and adaptations and it looks to shape the decade ahead.
 I take a look at what the iPhone X brings to the table.

 Design & Build